-Figure 3: Map of the Upper LGL, showing locations of the modern Sault and Port Huron outlets as well as the ancient Chicago outlet since closed.
-Strandplains used in this study are marked with the colours blue, green, purple, and red (Note that the colour of each site marker will remain constant throughout the rest of this paper for convenience).
-Reproduced with modifications from Johnston et al, 2012
+Figure 3: Map of the Upper LGL, showing locations of the modern Sault and Port Huron outlets as well as the ancient Chicago outlet.
+Strandplains have been colour coded to help keep track of four different study sites (i.e. blue is BATB, green is TAHB, purple is GTB, and red is ATB (modified from Johnston et al., 2012).

-Observing Figure 3, it can be seen that all four datasets follow somewhat linear trends, decreasing in elevation as the time before present approaches the current day.
-This is because the crust underlying the LGL has been rebounding upwards over the past 5000 years, which can be interpreted to imply that areas that were at the elevation of the water surface in the past have been shifted upwards in elevation above the current water surface elevation.
-The rate of this upward trend varies by site, generally increasing for sites closest to the north and east extremes of the range studied. (this is due to the rate of rebound increasing with closeness to the center of the Laurentide Ice Sheet, roughly near current day James Bay in Northern Ontario).
-Between the four study sites, the most common feature is good data coverage between approximately 1000 and 3500 years before present, and a common gap in coverage around 2000 years before present.
-This was due to conditions which worked against the formation of strandplain sequences during the Algoma lake level fluctuation (Johnston et al, 2014), thus causing most of our datasets to have interrupted records of lake level elevation at this time.
-While BATB has data coverage extending far beyond this range up to 5000 years before present, the others do not, which makes relative GIA comparisons impossible over that time range.
-The only dataset which does not follow this pattern of data coverage is TAHB, which will be discussed later in this section.
+Observing Figure 2?, it can be seen that all four datasets follow somewhat linear trends, decreasing in elevation as the time before present approaches the current day.
+Johnston et al. (2012) interprets this long-term pattern of relative water level change as GIA and the short-term pattern of relative water level change as climate.
+In other words, older shorelines have rebounded further upwards over the past 5000 years than the younger shorelines, creating an apparent lowering in elevations across the strandplain towards the modern Lake Superior shoreline.
+And for strandplains that are further northeast are elevated more than strandplains that are further southwest.
+This can be explained by the closer proximity to the ancient center of the Laurentide Ice Sheet, roughly located near current-day James Bay in northern Ontario that experienced thicker ice and longer duration of ice but is still readjusting since the ice sheet melted.

+The data within each strandplain of Johnston et al. (2012) varies.
+Between the four study sites, the most common feature is good data coverage between approximately 1000 and 3500 years ago at all sites, and a common gap in coverage around 2000 ago in three of the four sites.
+The gap in data is related to a relative low water-level time period after the Algoma highstand during a millennial lake level fluctuation (Johnston et al, 2014).
+While BATB has data coverage that extendsback to 5000 years ago, the other datasets do not, which makes relative GIA comparisons impossible over that time range.
 In order to measure a relative rate of GIA between sites, the rate at which these trends diverge must be measured.
-In the previous work done on this dataset, this was accomplished by representing the trend of increasing elevation with age as a straight line using a linear regression over the age range of each lake phase (Johnston et al, 2012).
-This was an effective first approximation, but failed to take into account that the behaviour of each dataset may not necessarily have been truly linear over each lake phase, being affected by global water level changes caused by climate and other factors.
-In order to produce an estimate of GIA which better reflects the rate of GIA from comparisons made between elevations measured at similar times, a better strategy would be to simply subtract the differences in elevation between sites and plot these differences with respect to time, similar to the method used by Mainville & Craymer (2005), using water gauge data.
-Unfortunately however, none of the datasets have elevations sampled at the same times, an estimate of elevation being needed for times where one dataset has a data point present, but the other does not.
-The goal of the research presented in this paper was to develop a new method of calculating direct differences in elevation between sites for the strandplain paleohydrographs published in Johnston et al (2012), and compare the results with rates for the process of GIA as calculated in prior studies concerning the LGL.
+In the previous work of Johnston et al. (2012) using this dataset, GIA was calculated by subtracting linear regressions between study sites over the age range of each lake phase (i.e. Algoma).
+This was an effective first approximation of GIA, but failed to take into account the unique nature of each dataset, at times diverging from a linear relationship over each lake phase.
+Although these short-term variations may better relate to climatic variations, one must better compare these datasets to extract the most accurate rates of GIA.

+In order to better estimate GIA from ancient shorelines one would need to simply subtract the differences in elevation between sites and plot these differences with respect to time, similar to the method used by of Mainville & Craymer (2005) with water level gauge data.
+Unfortunately however, none of the datasets of Johnston et al. (20012) have elevations of the same times.
+In other words, when one dataset has a data point present, the other dataset does not have a data point present.
+The objective of this new research presented hereis to develop a novel method of calculating differences in elevation between data points and modelled data bewteen sites for the strandplain paleohydrographs published in Johnston et al (2012).
+Calculated rates of GIA will then be compared to rates of GIA calculated in prior studies using geological data (Johnston et al. 2012) and historical data (Mainville and Craymer 2005).